 Congress met to decide on payments to beneficiaries, usually $5000.
 However, when Senator John Rankin (D-Mississippi) heard most of the beneficiaries were black, he demanded lowering payments to $2000.
 Congress settled on the insulting amount of $3000, which applied to white beneficiaries as well.

-Since the war continued and the Navy’s need for ammunitions in the Pacific had not diminished, three of the surviving work divisions (all black) from Port Chicago were sent to the main depot across the river at Mare Island in Vallejo.
+Since the war continued and the Navy’s need for munitions in the Pacific had not diminished, three of the surviving work divisions (all black) from Port Chicago were sent to the main depot across the river at the Mare Island Navy Yard in Vallejo.

 The men remained jittery from the explosion that had killed so many of their friends.
 No new training was given, no new safeguards were instituted, and the men served under the same white officers from Port Chicago.
 Tensions rose as they realized they’d be asked to load ammunition again.
 They knew firsthand the hollowness of the promise that the ammunition couldn’t detonate.